cullinans1/Portfolio/README.md

 # Sammy Cullinan's professional portfolio

+## On this website you can:
+ * Learn more about me
-## On this website you can learn more about me, look at the existing projects I have made, as well as connect with me.
+ * Look at the existing projects I have made
+ * Connect with me

 ## This website is available at the following URL: